Maritime object classification with SAR imagery using quantum kernel methods: Numerical Experimental Setup

 The second quantum kernel, called the \emph{RyRz1DAlt kernel}, has a base layer that includes $R_Y$ and $R_Z$ rotation gates on each qubit which both rotate by an angle proportional to the associated real input feature.
 Following the rotation gates is a collection of CNOT gates.
 In one layer the CNOT gates are controlled on even numbered qubits and target the qubit one position below.
 In the next layer the CNOT gates are instead controlled on odd numbered qubits.
 Since we alternate between these two layers we include ``Alt'' in the name of this kernel.
 An example of the data-encoding unitary can be found in Figure~\ref{fig:RyRz_1DAlternatingCxKernel} with 4 qubits, 2 layers and a bandwidth of $\beta=0.5$.

 The third and final quantum kernel, called the \emph{CRyRz1DSt kernel}, has a base layer that includes $R_Y$ and $R_Z$ rotation gates.
-The angle for the $R_Y$ gate is proportional to the modulus of the associated complex input feature, while the angle for the $R_Z$ gate is proportional the phase.
+The angle for the $R_Y$ gate is proportional to the modulus of the associated complex input feature, while the angle for the $R_Z$ gate is proportional to the phase.
 We include ``C'' at the beginning of the name of this kernel to indicate that the kernel takes complex arguments as input.
 Following the rotation gates is a collection of CNOT gates arranged again in a ``staircase'' pattern, identical to the arrangement of CNOT gates in the RY1DSt kernel.
-An example of the data-encoding unitary can be found in Figue~\ref{fig:Complex_RyRz_1DStaircaseCxKernel} with 4 qubits, 2 layers and a bandwidth of $\beta=0.5$.
+An example of the data-encoding unitary can be found in Figure~\ref{fig:Complex_RyRz_1DStaircaseCxKernel} with 4 qubits, 2 layers and a bandwidth of $\beta=0.5$.

 The Ry1DSt unitary operator is also sometimes called a hardware efficient ansatz~\cite{Kandala2017HEA,Leone2024HEA}.
 A close variant of this unitary was used to study exponential concentration in~\cite{Thanasilp2024Exponential}, though the analysis in~\cite{Thanasilp2024Exponential} did not consider the bandwidth parameter which may help to remedy the exponential concentration phenomena~\cite{Shaydulin2022Importance}.
 Either way, the appearance of this circuit in these works motivates our consideration of the circuit here.
 The RyRz1DAlt circuit was similarly employed in kernel-based learning in~\cite{Haug2023Quantum} and adopted in~\cite{Schnabel2025Scrutiny}, which motivates our inclusion of the circuit in the current work.
+Note that a comprehensive ablation study would be valuable, but is beyond the scope of this work.
+We therefore restrict attention to a representative subset of kernels previously considered in the literature, enabling a focused investigation within a manageable experimental setting.

 Contrarily, we are not aware of the CRyRz1DSt kernel being used in prior works, but we employ this kernel here in an attempt to meaningfully encode phase information from the preprocessed vector representations of the SLC chips.
-The justification for this is that it injects a relative phase between the components of the state of each qubit (in the eigenbasis of the Pauli-$Z$ operator) equal to the complex argument of the associated complex input feature.
+The justification for this is that the associated data-encoding unitary injects a relative phase between the components of the state of each qubit (in the eigenbasis of the Pauli-$Z$ operator) equal to the complex argument of the associated complex input feature.
 Also notice that by scaling the input features by the real bandwidth $\beta\in\R$, we preserve the complex phases of the input features.